tyoeer/Chaoshead/docs/allocator.md

 # Allocator

-A tool to place relays and keep track of channels more easily.
+A tool to place objects and keep track of channels & rift IDs more easily.
 Objects are allocating in the order of (relay) execution.
 Currently expects an empty level, and has no support for appending an existing level (yet).